frios2020/Financial-Credit/README.md

 Description

-	The AI Fairness 360 toolkit is an extensible open-source library containg techniques developed by the research community to help detect and mitigate bias in machine learning models throughout the AI application lifecycle. <br> The AI Fairness 360 Python package includes a comprehensive set of metrics for datasets and models to test for biases, explanations for these metrics, and algorithms to mitigate bias in datasets and models.
+The AI Fairness 360 toolkit is an extensible open-source library containg techniques developed by the research communityto help detect and mitigate bias in machine learning models throughout the AI application lifecycle.
+The AI Fairness 360 Python package includes a comprehensive set of metrics for datasets and models to test for biases, explanations for these metrics, and algorithms to mitigate bias in datasets and models.

 This project consists of four questions related to bias and mitigation on Financial Credit Dataset (GermanData).
 <br>In the question 1, we did an overview of the metrics and algorithms of bias mitigation, included in the AIF360 package.
 <br>In question 2, we used the metric "mean difference" outcome between unprivileged and privileged groups to determine the fairness.
 We then  applied Reweighing algorithm for bias mitigation.
 <br>For question 3, we used Optimized Preprocessing Algorithm for bias mitigation with the same metric.